 Create a location for your diagram that is accessible and easy for team members to add any necessary additions.
 Flip charts work very well, as do post-it notes stuck on the wall.

 There is one last step you can add if necessary.
 Try to identify the requirements of your customers.
 When the diagram is complete, it should be discussed with the sponsor of the project and other stakeholders.

-Business processes are important for the smooth running of a business for both product or service.
-Here at Checkify we enable you to document business processes in the form of checklists to follow step by step.
-This enables everyone to know how to best complete a process, reduces errors and missing steps and proces automation.
+Business processes are important for the smooth running of a business for both product and service.
+Here at Checkify, we enable you to document business processes in the form of checklists to follow step by step.
+This enables everyone to know how to best complete a process, reduces errors and missing steps and process automation.

 Checkify also allows you to continuously improve processes and know who is doing each task at any time.
 Offering accountability, improved productivity and efficient workflow of tasks with business process management software (BPMS).

 Six Sigma methodology is not a mysterious magic solution but a well-studied and tested set of tools and techniques that aim to solve problems of inefficiency within your business or projects.
 These techniques consist of spotting and getting rid of all those faults cluttering your processes and stopping them from running as smoothly and effectively as possible.

 Six sigma, lean, and lean six sigma are all focused on improving processes to create more value to the customer.

 Lean refers to removing waste in any process, while six sigma refers to optimizing a specific process.
 Lean focuses on reducing waste from a system, while six sigma’s goal is to improve quality.